ordinals/ord/docs/src/overview.md

 Ordinal Theory Overview
 =======================

-Ordinals are numbering scheme for satoshis that allows tracking and transferring individual sats.
+Ordinals are a numbering scheme for satoshis that allows tracking and transferring individual sats.
 These numbers are called [ordinal numbers](https://ordinals.com).
 Satoshis are numbered in the order in which they're mined, and transferred from transaction inputs to transaction outputs